adenprince/stone-grinder-mod/README.md

 The Stone Grinder mod is a Minecraft mod built with Fabric that adds a Grinder block, which includes utility recipes for building blocks.
 Unused building materials can be recycled into other blocks, and sand is made renewable.
 This mod requires the Fabric API.

+Note: The Forge version of this mod is in progress, and there are no publicly available Forge builds of this mod yet.

 <img src="img/grinder_block_screenshot.png" title="Grinder Block Screenshot" width="500">

 *The Grinder block in action.*